-Since 2012, government not-for-profit organizations (GNPOs) have been required to adopt PSAS but were given the option of applying the specific GNPO accounting standards in PSAS.
+Since 2012, government not-for-profit organizations (GNPOs) have been required to adopt PSAS but were given the option of applying the specific GNPO accounting standards (PS 4200 series) in PSAS.
 Some GNPOs have utilized those standards, while others have not.
 The PSAB recognized that a "one-size-fits-all" approach may not be appropriate for all stakeholders.
-As a result, the PSAB's 2017-2020 Strategic Plan included plans to assess the specific needs of public sector NPO stakeholders.
-PSAB's 2018-2019 Annual Plan includes the following specific objectives for implementing its strategy:
+In March 2022, having deliberated feedback from two Consultation Papers, the PSAB decided to incorporate the PS 4200 series, with potential customizations, into PSAS as its strategy for GNPOs.
+This solution was defined as reviewing and amending, as appropriate, the PS 4200 series guidance and incorporating it within the PSA Handbook available for all public sector entities to apply, if appropriate.
+That is, the existing standards in the PS 4200 series will be reviewed to determine if they should be retained and added to PSAS.
+This may involve amending standards to update them and ensuring consistency with PSAB's conceptual framework.
+The PSAB believes this strategy will likely: